Khalid Abdel-Hadi

-Khalid Abdel-Hadi (born 1989) (Note: The Guardian's report in 2017 stated that Khalid Abdel-Hadi was 28 years old, while Spiegel's report in 2019 mentioned that Khalid Abdel-Hadi was 29 years old.
-Using The Guardian's information, his birth year would be around 1988/1989.
-Conversely, using Spiegel's information, his birth year would be around 1989/1990.
-Therefore, it is likely that his birth year is 1989.)is a Jordanian LGBT rights activist and model, best known for founding My.Kali, the first LGBT magazine in the Middle East.
+Khalid Abdel-Hadi (born 1988 or 1989) is a Jordanian LGBT rights activist and model, best known for founding My.Kali, the first LGBT magazine in the Middle East.
 Abdel-Hadi was listed as one of The Guardian's "LGBT change heroes of 2017".

 Early life and education

 Abdel-Hadi was born and raised in Amman, Jordan.
 His family has Palestinian and Kurdish-Turkish roots.
 Abdel-Hadi was bullied at school for acting feminine.
 He came out to his mother at age 14, telling her he liked men; she told him he was "just yearning for a father figure".

 He graduated from the University of Petra in 2014.

 My.Kali

 Abdel-Hadi was interested in magazines since childhood.
 He had attempted to intern at local publications, but was turned down for being "too out there".
 In 2007, at age 17, he decided to found My Kali with some of his friends, with the aim of providing LGBT-related content.
 On 30 October 2007, a local Jordanian publication, Ammon News, reported on its launch, reprinting My Kali's cover image of a shirtless Abdel-Hadi, though it identified him only as a "gay Jordanian teen".
 This article was referenced by numerous publications, outing Abdel-Hadi.
 At the time, Abdel-Hadi feared for his life.
 Abdel-Hadi recounted this event for the 2022 anthology, This Arab Is Queer.